Protecting and restoring landscape, water and nature

 Implementing the Strategy

-Chichester Harbour National Landscape is a unique and precious environment.
+Chichester Harbour is a unique and precious environment.
 Designated as an Area of Outstanding Natural Beauty in 1964 due to its special qualities and protected for the nation to enjoy.
 As such, it is a tremendous resource for wellbeing for all people across the South Coast and further afield.
 However, the harbour is under enormous, complex and pernicious pressure.
 Chichester Harbour Conservancy is committed through this strategy, to halt and reverse the decline.

-value of the harbour.
-Its role is to set a course, not to provide the detail of what needs to be done; that is the function of
+This will take many years of concerted and coordinated hard work to deliver.
+The strategy is the conceptual bridge from where we are to where we want to be in 2050, providing a unifying vision.
+It is ambitious and rightly so given the critical value of the harbour.
+Its role is to set a course, not to provide the detail of what needs to be done; that is the function of our rolling 5-year Management Plan that will operationalise delivery.

 As with all strategies, it is not fixed and will have to adjust over time to changing political, economic and societal factors.
+This is why it will be reviewed annually to check our intent and trajectory remains correct.